-A structure on the base of the coastal bluff will be vulnerable to damage or destruction from the landsliding and slope failure characteristic of coastal bluffs.
-Consequently, the Engineering Geologic and Geotechnical Reports (Attachments 9 and 10) prepared for the proposed residence address these hazards and propose mitigations to reduce the risk posed by landslides.
-The project soils engineer and geologist recommend constructing the dwelling as a reinforced concrete structure and flat roof designed io withstand the impact and resultant dead loads of any expected landslides.
-To comply with these recommendations, a "bunker" style design is proposed with the roof constructed of reinforced concrete and the sides c the structure designed as retaining walls to prevent damage by landslide flows along the side
+The structure, at the base of the coastal bluff, will be vulnerable to damage or destruction from the expected landsliding and slope failure characteristic of coastal bluffs.
+Consequently, the Engineering Geologic and Geotechnical Reports(Attachments Q and 10) prepared for the proposed residence address these hazards and propose mitigations to reduce the risk.
+The project soils engineer and geologist recommend constructing the dwelling as a reinforced concrete structure and flat roof designed to withstand the impact and resultant dead loads of any expected landslides.
+To comply with these recommendations, a "bunker" style design is proposed with the roof constructed of reinforced concrete and the sides of the structure designed as retaining walls to prevent damage by landslide flows along the side yards.
+The

-04-025 Page 6 55 Environmental Review Initial Study Significant Or Potentially Significant Impact Less thin Significant with Mitigation Incorporation Less than Significant Or No Impact Not Applicable debris with the rear of mitiga stairwa withsta The flat roof and location of the house in the from being deflected into neighboring residence face of the slope with minimal projection about the dwelling.
-Finally, the foundation is designate for unconsolidated soils.
-The soils engineerays be covered with a 3 foot roof extension and landslide impacts and dead loads to minimal chnical Plan Review Letter from Haro, Kasunia ces.
-More ove the slo ned to with r recomme d that all s mize lands over, the ho pe to minimi stand slope ends that all d ide windows lide hazards me will be ize impact failure and decks and to occupa built flush to the fo exterior ed to nts (see 2.
+04-02 Page 6 55 Environmental Review Initial Study Significant Or Potentially Significant Impact Less than Significant with Mitigation Incorporation Lars than Significant Or No Imparl Not Applicable being face of dwelli uncor cover landsi Geofe of and location of the house in the center of a deflected into neighboring residences.
+Moreon the slope with minimal projection above the ing.
+Finally, the foundation is designed to with a solidated soils.
+The soils engineer recommended with a 3 foot roof extension and that all side lide impacts and dead loads to minimize land echnical Plan Review Letter from Haro.
+Kasun imment 6). over, the ho slope to mi estand slope nds that all e windows slide hazar ome will be kinimize impa e failure and decks and e be designed ds to occupa ouilt flush we ct to the re I to mitigate exterior stai I to withsta ants (see vith the ear of the e for rways be nd 2.
 Subject people or improvements to damage from soil instability as a result of on- or off-site landslide, lateral spreading, to subsidence, liquefaction, or structural collapse?
-X erosio Geote roof c event roject site is located in an area subject to soil in processes.
-The design of the structure along chnical and Engineering Geologic Reports recovered decks, and impact resistant side windo of a landslide by allowing landslide debris to fining significant structural damage (As discuss g the recor quires the loows to min low on fop mmendations use of reinfo imize harm of and over s of the rced concr to inhabita ete, a flat nts in the 3.
-Develop land with a slope exceeding 30%? Х of the roposedproject site will be located on slopes of structure will mitigate potential hazards resulting esponses 1. and 2., above).
-4. Result in soil erosion or the substantial loss of topsoil? Х Implen riled erosion control plan will be required to be mentation of this plan, once approved, combin ober 15), will minimize the erosion impacts to ed with on ly dry seasc n grading 5.
-Be located on expansive soil, as defined in Table 18-1-B of the Uniform Building Code(1994), creating substantial risks to property?
-X eotechnical report for the project did not identi sive soils. fy any elev /ated risk as sociated w vith 6.
-Place sewage disposal systems in X
+X The project site is located in an area subject to soil instability due to landsliding and coastal erosion processes.
+The design of the structure along the recommendations of the Geotechnical and Engineering Geologic Reports requires the use of reinforced concrete, a flat roof, covered decks, and impact resistant side windows to minimize harm to inhabitants in the event of a landslide by allowing landslide debris to flow on top of and over the house without sustaining significant structural damage (As discussed in A.1.d).
+To minimize potential instability during construction, a detailed work plan and shoring plan will be required for review and approval by the Planning Department prior to building permit issuance, and excavation will be monitored by the project geotechnical engineer.
+3. Develop land with a slope exceeding 30%?
+X The proposed project site will be located on slopes of 70% and greater.
+However, the design of the structure will mitigate impacts from potential hazards resulting from slope instability and landslides (See responses 1. and 2., above).
+4. Result in soil erosion or the substantial loss of topsoil? Х During grading, the unconsolidated material of the bluff will be exposed.
+A detailed erosion control plan will be required to be submitted with the grading plans.
+Implementation of this plan, once approved, combined with only dry season grading (April 15 to October 15), will minimize the erosion impacts to a less than significant level.

+The geotechnical report for the project did not identify any elevated risk associated with defined in Table 18-1-B of the Uniform